LetsDivideByZero/Paper/readme.md

 5 \times 7 = 35
 $$

-But no physical process yields 35 molecules without violating conservation.
+But no physical process yields 35 $E$ or $S$ molecules without violating conservation.
 This discrepancy is not accidental—it reveals a mismatch between arithmetic semantics and physical interaction.

 ---